 Breakout Session 3

-How can computational methods and data be used to accelerate the design, synthesis, processing, characterization, fabrication and testing of new materials?
+How can computational methods and data and data be used to accelerate the design, synthesis, processing, characterization, fabrication and testing of new materials?

 A list of 10 ideas/tech that NASA should consider for development.

 Computational component to all materials development projects as part of the team.
 Make a culture shift.
 NASA leader.